Cathedral for MLK

 Cathedral was built in honor of Martin Luther King Jr. who was assassinated in 1968.
 Each arm of the sculpture houses a small door, inviting visitors to interact.
 When the door is opened, MLK’s I have a Dream… speech echoes into the park.

-The project materialized from a Denver Arts and Venues grant to five local artists to pay tribute to the original opening of Burns Park in 1968 located at Alameda and Colorado Blvd.
-At that park’s opening, 15 artists from New York City were invited to create temporary hard edge sculptures that would be featured in the park open for the public to interact.
-This contemporary event, Experience 1968, paid tribute to the original artists and extended an invitation to the public to interact with the new work.
-Artists were provided a small stipend and 20 sheets of oversized cardboard for the build.
+The project materialized as the an anniversary celebration of Burns Park located at Alameda and Colorado Blvd.
+At that park’s opening in 1968, 15 artists from New York City were invited to create temporary hard edge sculptures that would be featured in the park open for the public to interact.
+In the event, Experience 1968, hosted by a Denver Arts and Venues, five local artists were invited to create works that paid tribute to the original spirit and artists who created original works half a century ago.